pbmacintyre/RCCP-Free-2FA-Work/readme.txt

 = 1.4.2 =
 * Updated User Guide with Appendix A - Guide to create app on RingCentral Developers site.
 = 1.4.5 =
-* Ensured compatability with WordPress 5.8.1.
+* Ensured compatability with WordPress 5.8.1
 = 1.5 =
-* Ensured compatability with WordPress 6.3.1.
+* Ensured compatability with WordPress 6.3.1
-* Added 2FA SMS 6 digit code admin validation to login process and user profiles
+* Added 2FA SMS 6 digit code admin validation to login process and user profiles = 1.5.4 =
+* Ensured compatability with WordPress 6.4.1
+= 1.5.5 =
+* Ensured compatability with WordPress 6.4.2
+* Added settings control to allow for empty JWT and phone number credentials

 == Upgrade Notice ==
 == Contribute ==